barbeque/pc98-disk-tools/README.md

 ### `mount_disk_image.sh`
 Convenience script to mount a raw MSDOS disk image as a loopback on macOS.

+Mounts read-write, so be careful if you are afraid of corrupting a disk image.

 #### Usage:
 ```bash
 $ sh mount_disk_image.sh Lemmings.hdm